 - See also: Kunsthistorisches Museum tickets & visitor info

-The Egyptian collection is an immersive experience, with the walls, ceilings and even door arches of several rooms matching the topic in terms of design and decoration.
+The Egyptian collection offers an immersive experience, with the walls, ceilings and even door arches of several rooms matching the topic in terms of design and decoration.

 There’s also something strangely reassuring about seeing all those symbols, shapes and objects we’re so familiar with from popular books and films.